 Richard doesn’t usually smoke.

-Sometimes we use adverb of frequency at the beginning of the sentence.
+Sometimes we use frequency adverbs at the beginning of the sentence.

 Always wash your hands before the meal!